There are countless options for cannabis-infused products these days.

 Weed Tea – Warming up with Cannabis

-If you’re an avid tea lover or simply enjoy perking up with a nice warm beverage and would like to add a special element in the form of a not-so-secret ingredient, weed tea is a fun and easy way to spice things up.
+If you’re an avid tea lover or simply enjoy perking up with a nice warm beverage.
+As well as, adding a special element in the form of a not-so-secret ingredient, weed tea is a fun and easy way to spice things up.

 Weed tea also poses a safer and healthier alternative to other ingestion methods, such as smoking, while being discreet and easy to make.
 Ultimately, if you’re looking to try something new, it’s an excellent option.